Labor law

 The amendments will allow severely ill people to continue participating in the workforce and not being sidelined indefinitely.
 Today’s employment culture is largely characterized by flexibility and the new amendment is a good example of Parliament contributing to making this possible.

-The introduction of the changes will also result in amendments to the Health Insurance Act and other legislation related to the matter.
-The legislation will enter into force on 15 May 2024.
+The introduction of the changes amended the Health Insurance Act and other legislation related to the matter.
+The legislation entered into force on 15 May 2024.